divyanshk/Papers-Blogs/index.md

    * CLIP like GPT learns to perform a wide set of tasks during pre-training (OCR, geo-localization, action recognition etc)
 * Authors create a large dataset which is key to this research
   * 400M (image, text) pairs collected from a variety of publicly available sources on the internet
-  * To cover a broad set of concepts, authors collected 500K queries and sourced 20k pairs per query
+  * To cover a broad set of concepts, authors collected (image, text) pairs where text is one of 500K queries, and sourced 20k pairs per query
 * Researchers found training efficieny was key to successfully scaling natural language supervision, and selected pre-training method based on this metric
 * Key here was replacing predictive objective for a contrastive objective
   * i.e. predicting only which text as a whole is paired with which image and not the exact words of that text